LaOnda/faymanners.github.io/index.md

 meta-description: stuff in here

 title: Frederick Dibblee
-description: BASI Level 4 Ski Teacher with full French equivalents
+description: Fully qualified Ski Instructor working in Chamonix, France

 cta: More about Fred